Ranthambore National Park — location and key facts

 Ranthambore National Park is a Project Tiger Reserve in Sawai Madhopur district of Rajasthan.
 The landscape is a dry-deciduous forest system at the junction of the Aravalli and Vindhya hill ranges, broken by lakes, ravines, and the ruins of Ranthambore Fort — a 10th-century fort within the core zone.
 The park is named after this fort.

-• Open Season: October 1 to June 30 — all 10 zones operational
+• Open: October 1 to June 30 — all 10 zones operational

 Ranthambore is divided into 10 safari zones.
 Zones 1–5 form the core zone — original protected forest with denser vegetation and historically higher tiger density.
 Zones 6–10 are buffer zones — added later, less crowded, with open grassland terrain.
 You can select a preferred zone at the time of booking.